Blackgaurd/DeepNN/README.md

 Digit recognizer neural network made for [this](kaggle.com/c/digit-recognizer).
 Uses MNIST data.

-The network (`Network.py`) currently has a single hidden layer, with parameters for variable parameters.
+The network (`Network.py`) currently has a single hidden layer, with variable parameters.

 Uses ReLU for activation, but sigmoid functions are also present.